An unexpected discovery unlocks a major breakthrough for changing lives at population scale

 - August: JCO Precision Oncology publishes new data on the Galleri® test performance in individuals with prostate cancer

-- October: Initial results from the REFLECTION study presented at the Early Detection of Cancer Conference; participants include veterans with toxic exposure
+- October: Initial results from the REFLECTION study presented at the Early Detection of Cancer Conference (EDCC); participants include veterans with toxic exposure

 - November: GRAIL reports commercial delivery of more than 250,000 Galleri® tests since launch